lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 ## TL;DR

 1. We introduce **Search Arena**, a crowdsourced in-the-wild evaluation platform for search-augmented LLM systems based on human preference.
 Unlike LM-Arena or SimpleQA, our data focuses on current events and diverse real-world use cases (see [Sec.
 1](#why-search-arena)).
-2. Based on 7k human votes (03/18–04/13), Gemini-2.5-Pro-Grounding and PPL-Sonar-Reasoning-Pro are at the top, followed by the rest of Perplexity's Sonar models, Gemini-2.0-Flash-Grounding, and OpenAI's web search API models.
+2. Based on 7k human votes (03/18–04/13), **Gemini-2.5-Pro-Grounding** and **PPL-Sonar-Reasoning-Pro** are at the top, followed by the rest of Perplexity's Sonar models, Gemini-2.0-Flash-Grounding, and OpenAI's web search API models.
 Standardizing citation styles had minimal effect on rankings (see [Sec.
 2](#leaderboard)).
-3. Three features show strong positive correlation with human preference: response length, citation count, and specific web sources like YouTube and online forum/blogs (see [Sec.
+3. Three features show strong positive correlation with human preference: response length, citation count, and citing specific web sources like YouTube and online forum/blogs (see [Sec.
 3](#analyses)).
 4. We open-sourced our dataset ([🤗 search-arena-7k](https://huggingface.co/datasets/lmarena-ai/search-arena-v1-5k)) and code ([⚙️ Colab notebook](https://colab.research.google.com/drive/1Vb92s3O9RZ0aOs5c953SzaB2HniVcX4_)) for leaderboard analysis.
 Try [🌐 Search Arena](https://lmarena.ai/?search) and see [Sec.
 4](#futurework) for what's next.

 <div id="fig1">